dstackai/dstack/docs/docs/guides/tasks.md

 # Tasks

-A task can be any batch job or a web application that you may want to run on demand.
+A task in `dstack` can be a batch job or a web app for on-demand execution.
+When running a web app as a task, `dstack` conveniently forwards the application's ports to your local machine.

-With `dstack`, you can define such a task through a configuration file and run it on one of the configured clouds that offer the best price and availability.
+!!! info "NOTE:"
+    Tasks are ideal for batch jobs (such as training or fine-tuning), as well as for running web apps (e.g., LLMs) for development purposes.
+If you intend to run a web app for production purposes, please refer to [services](services.md).

 ## Define a configuration